Archive

 These slogans serve a dual purpose.

-In addition to being used to mask and justify a rollback agenda, slogans are deployed to redefine problems and pre-empt solutions by diverting attention from the real underlying causes of serious problems:
+In addition to being used to mask and justify a rollback agenda, slogans are deployed to redefine problems and pre-empt alternative real solutions by diverting attention from the real underlying causes of serious problems:

-• instead of going on offense and talking about ways to respond to global warming; cleanup air, water, and land pollution; or preserve remnants of vanishing open space, our collective focus, resources, and advocacy efforts are diverted.
-We are forced to play defense and defend existing weak and ineffective protections and programs from rollback;
+• instead of environmentalists going on offense and talking about ways to respond to global warming; cleanup air, water, and land pollution; or preserve remnants of vanishing open space, our collective focus, resources, and advocacy efforts are diverted.
+We are forced to play defense and defend existing weak and ineffective protections and programs from rollback and attack;

 • instead of putting the flawed policies and those responsible for creating problems on the defensive and talking about the greed of Wall Street financial institutions and the failures of lax regulatory oversight, Christie scapegoats DEP and environmental protections (more subtly, but basically the same way he attacked the teachers union); and

-So the business community recieves a twofer: they dodge accountability for creating huge problems AND are provided “regulatory relief”.
+So the use of slogans provides the business community a twofer: they dodge accountability for creating huge problems AND are provided “regulatory relief”.

 Viewing developments through this lens, we present stories from the second quarter of 2010: